fergusmacd/github-actions-usage/README.md

 So I wrote this action to address the problems above, in the following way:

+- fails the workflow if the minutes remaining drops below 100, or a user defined value meaning a notification will be sent out to watchers
+- show remaining minutes left in billing period
 - give clear visibility of GitHub Action billing usage to all users
 - show total usage per repo
 - show total usage per repo and workflow